Codecademy/docs/content/luau/concepts/arrays/arrays.md

 ## Getting the Length of an Array

-Frequently, you'll want to determine the length or size of an array.
-In Luau, you can use the `#` symbol before an array to retrieve its length.
+Frequently, it's necessary to determine the length or size of an array.
+In Luau, use the `#` symbol before an array to retrieve its length.

 > **Note:** This syntax returns the last index of the array, which may not always be equivalent to the actual size of the array.